MartinDyar/CS-304-Repository-v2/README.md

   * `vector<double> multiply(10)` - stores the productions of all the double from the user's input

 # Function 2
+this function ultimately takes in one double vector and asks the user to input a double in order to decide how many times they would like to shift the vector they originally input

 * **Variables**
   * `vector<double> set_3(10)` - takes the third set of doubles the user inputs